 Gas stations on the Ring Road are far apart from each other, especially when you are cruising through the less inhabited areas of Iceland.
 By far apart, I mean like over 150 miles (243 km) apart.
 So, if you see any gas station while you are driving and your fuel tank is reading half full, make sure you drive in to refill to a full tank.

 Another tip to take note of is having your PIN code handy when you drive into a gas station in Iceland.
 Although many credit cards don’t come with a PIN but zip codes, you will do well to know what your PIN number is if you want to use some of the self-service stations.
 You will learn more about this later on in this guide.

 5 Things to Know About Gas Stations In Iceland

 In Iceland, gas stations have their unique way of operation compared to gas stations from around the world.
 If you are planning to drive yourself in Iceland, you know you have to visit more than one gas station to make the trip to and fro the Ring Road.
 Although almost everyone knows how expensive gas is in Iceland, few only know about how gas stations operate in Iceland.
 Here are a couple of things to know about gas stations in Iceland.

-The first, and indeed, the most important rule to keep when driving, to explore the wonders of nature here in Iceland is, to keep your fuel tank full.
+The first and indeed, the most important rule to keep when driving, to explore the wonders of nature here in Iceland is, to keep your fuel tank full.
 Do not risk your vehicle when you pass a gas station with half-empty fuel.
 Drive in to refill your gas.
-This is very important, as roadside emergency services in Iceland can be expensive.
+This is critical, as roadside emergency services in Iceland can be expensive.